 Compact, wireless, self-contained, battery operated gunshot sensor executing threat versus non-threat validation determinations using device onboard energy level & waveform analysis algorithms.
 Sensor is typically mounted to horizontal ceiling substrates providing a spherical detection coverage area of 31,415 sqft.
 Sensor contains a DPDT relay for integrations with existing third party alarm panels.

 The BlueFly™ is an accurate, body-worn gunshot detection sensor also using EAGL’s patented sensor technology.
-The sensor has the ability of not only providing gunshot detection but also can provide “man-down” information to the EAGL System.
+The sensor has the ability of not only providing gunshot detection but also can provide officer-down information to the EAGL System.